What is a Medicare Advantage Plan and What Does It Cover?

 Medicare Advantage vs. Medigap

-Medigap plans are offered by private insurance companies and can help with some costs that Original Medicare doesn’t cover.
-These plans are often referred to as Plan F, Plan G, or another letter.
+Private insurance companies offer Medigap plans.
+These plans can help with some costs that Original Medicare doesn’t cover.
+They are often referred to as Plan F, Plan G, or another letter.
 Unlike MA plans, Medigap plans help pay for some costs and benefits that OM cannot cover.
-However, MA plans cover a much wider range of medical services.
 Medigap policies have varying degrees of coverage depending on which of the numerous plans you choose.

 What are the Advantages and Disadvantages of Medicare Advantage?

-When considering an MA plan versus a Medigap plan, you should think about your current lifestyle and health goals.
+When considering a Medicare Advantage plan versus a Medigap plan, you should think about your current lifestyle and health goals.
+You can work with a licensed insurance agent who can help you evaluate your options.

-When Do I Sign Up For Medicare Advantage?
+When Can I Sign Up For Medicare Advantage?

 If you have already signed up for and have Medicare coverage, you can then sign up for a Medicare Advantage plan during the Annual Enrollment Period.
 Medicare’s Annual Enrollment period begins October 15 and runs through December 7 every year, with coverage for your selected plan beginning on January 1.
 For more information on Medicare, Medicare Advantage and Annual Enrollment, check out our Medicare & Health Insurance resource page.

-Annual Enrollment period can be a confusing time.
+The Annual Enrollment period can be a confusing time.
 There are many different plans to choose from, which is why we recommend sitting down with an insurance representative or agent to help choose the plan that best suits your lifestyle.
-At Iora, we can recommend agents that our patients know and trust.
-We would be happy to refer you to someone if you have insurance questions, and if you are interested in learning more or attending an educational seminar, reach out and we’ll give you a call.